okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-06-3/index.md

 ### Bug Fixed in 2019.06.3

-* When using the [Token Inline Hook](/docs/reference/token-hook/), if you returned an `error` object to Okta, Okta did not pass the error through to the requester of the token.
+When a customer used a [Token Inline Hook](/docs/reference/token-hook/) and returned an `error` object to Okta, Okta failed to pass the error to the token requester.
 (OKTA-231397)